POST-OP CARE

 Once a tooth is removed, a blood clot must form at the extraction site.
 This clot protects the area, stops the bleeding, and allows healing to begin.

-• Bite down gently but firmly on the gauze pad provided for 30 to 45 minutes after the procedure.
+Bite down gently but firmly on the gauze pad for 30–45 minutes after the procedure.

-• Once a clot forms, avoid anything that might loosen or disturb it.
-Disrupting the clot can lead to delayed healing or a painful condition called dry socket.
+Once a clot forms, avoid anything that might loosen or disturb it.
+Disrupting the clot can delay healing or cause dry socket.

 What to Avoid After Extraction

-To protect the blood clot and ensure proper healing, avoid the following for at least 24 to 72 hours:
+To protect the blood clot and ensure proper healing, avoid the following for at least 24–72 hours:

 • Do not rinse your mouth forcefully.